-The Biochemical Assessments monitors the Body Mass Index of each child individually that helps in getting an estimate of their body’s strengths and weaknesses.
+The Biochemical Assessments monitor the Body Mass Index of each child individually which helps in getting an estimate of their body’s strengths and weaknesses.

 Waist circumference – There needs to be a balance of fat in the body.
 The purpose of this is to estimate central body fat of the students.
 Higher waist circumference is a risk factor for lifestyle-related and cardiovascular diseases.

 Skinfold Assessments – The purpose of this assessment is to measure subcutaneous fat and estimate percentage body fat.
 Higher adiposity is a risk factor for cardiovascular diseases.

 Clinical Assessments are about a student’s heart rate and skin color index, which allows us to move a step forward in their health analysis.
 Through these assessments, we have advanced our research skills to come up with more accurate solutions to the problem.

 Heart Rate – This assessment helps us monitor whether the health schedules and exercises are benefitting and not harming the child.
 The heart rate of a student allows us to keep a check on the smooth functioning of their heart and balance of the body.